okanbulut/okanbulut/README.md

 I'm an Associate Professor of psychometrics and data science at the <a href="https://www.ualberta.ca/index.html">University of Alberta</a>.
 I am passionate about creating open-source materials on psychometrics and data science methods using the R programming language.

 ## Find me on the web 🌎: <a href="https://sites.google.com/ualberta.ca/okanbulut/"><img align="left" width="170" height="170" src="https://github.com/okanbulut/okanbulut/blob/main/okan2.jpg"></a>
-- My blog on <a href="https://okan.cloud/">Psychometrics and Data Science with R</a>
+- My blog on <a href="https://okan.cloud/">Psychometrics and Data Science with R</a> :speech_balloon:
-- My personal website <a href="https://sites.google.com/ualberta.ca/okanbulut/">www.okanbulut.com</a>
+- My personal website <a href="https://sites.google.com/ualberta.ca/okanbulut/">www.okanbulut.com</a> :computer:
-- My articles on <a href="https://drokanbulut.medium.com/">Medium</a>
+- My articles on <a href="https://drokanbulut.medium.com/">Medium</a> :pencil:

 <br>
 <br>